Engel Platinum MT35 Review

 Portability

-For a relatively small-capacity cooler, the Engel is surprisingly heavy!
-It weighs a whopping 47.8 lbs, which is significantly more than some of the units we tested that feature double the amount of storage space.
+For a relatively small-capacity cooler, the Engel is surprisingly heavy.
+It weighs a whopping 47.8 pounds, which is significantly more than some of the units we tested that feature double the amount of storage space.
 However, a quality compressor just isn't that light, and powered coolers really aren't meant to be carried around for long distances.
 Once you get your unit in place, ideally you can just leave it there and forget how heavy it is.

 Features

-Though it doesn't appear at first to have a ton of features, the Platinum does have a few key features that are really nice.
+Though it doesn't appear at first to have a ton of features, the Platinum does have a few key details that are really handy.
 An optional removable hinge for the lid is a nice touch if you want to be able to easily remove it.
 The handles can be removed as well if you so desire.
-Though the internal basket is basic, it's nice to have the option to load it up in your house and carry it out to your car easily.
-The non-skid mat on the bottom is helpful to both to stop contents from sliding and make cleaning easier.
-And the top of the lid has a few indents that make it safer to set something up there without it flying around willy nilly.
+Though the internal basket is basic, it's helpful to have the option to load it up in your house and carry it out to your car easily.

 Value